jair-anderson-souza/license-app/README.md

 ## Development server

-All applications are running in dev profile
+All applications must be running in dev profile